vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ####Spring data Repositories
 - Spring searches for all interfaces extending `Repository<DomainObjectType, DomainObjectIdType>`
 - Repository is just marker interface and has no method on its own
-- Can annotated methods in the interface with @Query("Select p from person p where ...")
+- Can annotate methods in the interface with @Query("Select p from person p where ...")
 - Can extend `CrudRepository` instead of `Repository` -  added methods for CRUD
     - Method names generated automatically based on naming convention
     - findBy + Field (+ Operation)